jonnor/ESC-CNN-microcontroller/report/report.md

 of this underlying (hidden) distribution of data.
 Care must be taken to avoid learning peculiarities that are specific to the training samples and not representative of general patterns.
-A model that fails this generalization critera is often said to be *overfitting*, while a model that fails to learn any predictive patterns is said to be *underfitting*.
+A model that fails this generalization criteria is often said to be *overfitting*, while a model that fails to learn any predictive patterns is said to be *underfitting*.

 <!-- MAYBE: Mention bias/variance tradeoff?  -->